Menopause Life Insurance And How To Get Cover

 Menopause brings with it a variety of symptoms, both physical and mental.
 You will likely see physical changes with periods, and your hormones will change as your ovaries stop producing estrogen and progesterone.

-This also often has side effects, including low moods, anxiety, self-esteem issues, depression, bad memory, difficulty concentrating, hot flashes, insomnia, headaches, weight gain and obesity, muscle aches, joint pain, and more.
+This also often has side effects, including low moods, anxiety, self-esteem issues, depression, impaired memory, difficulty concentrating, hot flashes, insomnia, headaches, weight gain and obesity, muscle aches, joint pain, and more.

-These systemic changes in the body can propagate throughout your systems and have widespread impacts, often detrimental.
+These systemic changes can propagate throughout your body and have widespread, often detrimental, impacts.

 Other than knowing whether or not your menopause is typical, are there other factors to consider?